 Items stored in the safe

 Any items that are stored in the safe must remain there until the patient is discharged from JHH.
-Items that must be kept in the safe included, but are not limited to cell phones, checks, credit cards, drivers’ licenses, food stamps, insurance cards, keys, money over $10, Medicaid/Medicare cards, necklaces, wallets, and any other jewelry or items that the patient would like to keep safe until discharged.
+Items that must be kept in the safe included, but are not limited to cell phones, checks, credit cards, drivers’ licenses, food stamps, insurance cards, keys, money, Medicaid/Medicare cards, necklaces, wallets, and any other jewelry or items that the patient would like to keep safe until discharged.
 Upon arrival to JHH, if the patient has tobacco products, those items will be secured until the patient is discharged.

 The Program Schedule